|See if you qualify & create account!|

 Determining Child Support: The basis for determining a monthly support amount is best achieved by referring to the Tennessee child support worksheet.
 The worksheet utilizes the child support guidelines that are defined by state law.
 The court will use this same worksheet as a building block for determining the support obligation, that is if you and your spouse are unable to come to an agreement on this issue.

 When to court is required to determine a child support obligation it will consider the following factors: (1) the financial resources of the child; (2) the standard of living the child would have enjoyed if the marriage had not been dissolved; (3) the physical and emotional conditions and educational needs of the child; (4) the financial resources, needs, and obligations of the parents; (5) the earning capacity of each parent; (6) the age and health of the child; (7) the monetary and non-monetary contributions of each parent to the well-being of the child; (8) any pension or retirement benefits of the parents; (9) whether the non-custodial parent's visitation is over 110 days per year or under 55 days per year; and (10) any other relevant factors.

 The court may also require the paying parent have a life insurance policy naming the child as a beneficiary should he she pre-decease the emancipation of the child.
 (Tennessee Code - Volume 6A, Title 36, Sections 36-4-101 and 36-4-501)

-Copyright Notice: These Tennessee divorce laws above are copyrighted by Divorce Source, Inc. This abbreviated and revised version of the state laws has been compiled from applicable state laws and unauthorized reproduction in any fashion is prohibited.
+Copyright Notice: These Tennessee divorce laws above are copyrighted by 3 Step Solutions, LLC.
+This abbreviated and revised version of the state laws has been compiled from applicable state laws and unauthorized reproduction in any fashion is prohibited.
 Violation of this copyright notice may result in immediate legal action.